WinVector/Examples/CensusAdultIncomeExample/ExampleRun.md

 testAccuarcyComplete
 ```

-    ## [1] 0.863413
+    ## [1] 0.8623506

-This is consistent with our experience that missingness is often informative, so in addition to imputing missing values you would like to preserver some notation indicating the missingness (which `vtreat` does in fact do).

-And that is all there is to this example.
-I'd like to emphasize that vtreat steps were only a few lines in one of the blocks of code.
-By design it is easy to add vtreat to your predictive analytics projects.

-The point is we got competitive results on real world data, in a single try (using vtreat to prepare data and caret to tune parameters).
-The job of the data scientist is to work longer on a problem and do better.
-But having a good start helps.

-The theory behind vtreat is fairly important and we would love for you to read through some of it: \* [vtreat: designing a package for variable treatment](http://www.win-vector.com/blog/2014/08/vtreat-designing-a-package-for-variable-treatment/) \* [vtreat Cross Frames](http://www.win-vector.com/blog/2016/05/vtreat-cross-frames/) \* [On Nested Models](http://www.win-vector.com/blog/2016/04/on-nested-models/) \* [vtreat manuals](http://winvector.github.io/vtreathtml/) \* [vtreat on Cran](https://cran.r-project.org/package=vtreat) \* [vtreat on Github](https://github.com/WinVector/vtreat)

-But operationally, please think of it as just adding a couple of lines to your analysis scripts.

-(Lastly clean up!)

 ``` r
 # clean up
 parallel::stopCluster(parallelCluster)
 ```

+This is consistent with our experience that missingness is often actually informative, so in addition to imputing missing values you would like to preserver some notation indicating the missingness (which `vtreat` does in fact do).

+And that is all there is to this example.
+I'd like to emphasize that vtreat steps were only a few lines in one of the blocks of code. `vtreat` treatment can take some time, but it is usually bearable.
+By design it is easy to add vtreat to your predictive analytics projects.

+The point is: we got competitive results on real world data, in a single try (using vtreat to prepare data and caret to tune parameters).
+The job of the data scientist is to actually work longer on a problem and do better.
+But having a good start helps.

+The theory behind vtreat is fairly important to the correctness of our implementation, and we would love for you to read through some of it: \* [vtreat: designing a package for variable treatment](http://www.win-vector.com/blog/2014/08/vtreat-designing-a-package-for-variable-treatment/) \* [vtreat Cross Frames](http://www.win-vector.com/blog/2016/05/vtreat-cross-frames/) \* [On Nested Models](http://www.win-vector.com/blog/2016/04/on-nested-models/) \* [vtreat manuals](http://winvector.github.io/vtreathtml/) \* [vtreat on Cran](https://cran.r-project.org/package=vtreat) \* [vtreat on Github](https://github.com/WinVector/vtreat)

+But operationally, please think of `vtreat` as just adding a couple of lines to your analysis scripts.
+Again, the raw R markdown source can be found [here](https://github.com/WinVector/Examples/blob/master/CensusAdultIncomeExample/ExampleRun.Rmd) and a rendered copy (with results and graphs) [here](https://github.com/WinVector/Examples/blob/master/CensusAdultIncomeExample/ExampleRun.md).